M-Nitsche/BeeWatch/README.md

 to do

 (Christin Scheib)
-Running the prerecorded video on the flask server led to a performance of 0,23 seconds per frame.
-An even more significant decrease in the runtime was running the model on a camera stream.
-Here we could only observe a performance of around 0.32 seconds per frame.
+Running the prerecorded video on the flask server led to a performance of 0,16 seconds per frame.
+A slight decrease in the runtime was running the model on a camera stream.
+Here we could only observe a performance of around 0.17 seconds per frame.

 # Lessons Learned